zpc48/test/README.md

 ## Overview

-Hcashwallet is a daemon handling hypercash wallet functionality for a single user.
+Hcashwallet is a daemon handling hcash wallet functionality for a single user.

 It acts as both an RPC client to hcashd and an RPC server for wallet clients and legacy RPC applications.
 It manages all of your accounts, addresses, and transactions and allows users to participate in Proof-of-Stake voting.

 Hcashwallet is not an SPV client and requires connecting to a local or remote hcashd instance for asynchronous blockchain queries and notifications over websockets.
 Full hcashd installation instructions can be found [here](https://github.com/HcashOrg/hcashd).

 ## Build and Installation